-Disengage the hardware (6 and 7) securing the drive flange to the engine bellhousing, and remove the guards (19, Figure 4).
+Disengage the hardware (5 and 6) securing the drive flange to the engine bellhousing, and remove the guards (21, Figure 4).
 Separate the pump end and drive assembly from the engine by pulling the pump end straight away from the engine.

-As the assemblies separate, the flexible portion of the coupling assembly (3) will remain on the shaft.
+As the assemblies separate, the flexible portion of the coupling assembly (not shown) will remain on the shaft.
 To remove the coupling from the shaft, unscrew the two allen head setscrews from the bushing (2).
 Screw one of the setscrews into the puller hole on the circumference of the bushing.
 As the coupling and bushing separate, remove the bushing, and slide the coupling off the shaft.
-Remove the shaft key (23, Figure 4).
+Remove the shaft key (25, Figure 4).

 It is not necessary to remove the outer ring of the coupling from the engine flywheel unless the coupling must be replaced.
-To remove the ring, disengage the hardware (4 and 5) securing it to the flywheel.
+To remove the ring, disengage the hardware (3 and 4) securing it to the flywheel.